avni510/avni510.github.io/_posts/2020-12-31-react-redux.markdown

 ---
 layout: post
 title:  React Redux
-date:   2020-12-10 08:51:00 -0600
+date:   2020-12-31 08:51:00 -0600
 ---

 The next step of the redux journey was to build out [react-redux](https://react-redux.js.org/).
 Feel free to have a more detailed look at my code [here](https://github.com/avni510/react-website).
 React Redux allows us to inject the state into our components.
 I also decided to inject in commands which are in charge of dispatching actions and making an API call.
 Dispatching actions will update our store.
 I'll explain this further in another blogpost, but right now we want to inject in the state and a container that contains commands into our components.
-In this example here are the types for `State` and `AppContainer`.
+Inject in these values into props allows us to have a greater chance of creating a stateless component.
+In this example there are the types for `State` and `AppContainer`.

 ```typescript
 export type AppContainer = {